How to backup Azure SQL database

 Issues and Challenges

-You might get few issues and challenges while taking the SQL DB backup to the Blob storage like below.
+You might encounter a few issues and challenges while taking the SQL DB backup to the Blob storage like below.

 Generate sas and connection string greyed out